kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   If the `KMSv2` feature gate is not enabled in your cluster, the value of the `KMSv2KDF` feature gate has no effect.
 - `KubeProxyDrainingTerminatingNodes`: Implement connection draining for terminating nodes for `externalTrafficPolicy: Cluster` services.
-- `KubeletCgroupDriverFromCRI`: Enable detection of the kubelet cgroup driver configuration option from the {{<glossary_tooltip term_id="cri" text="CRI">}}.
+- `KubeletCgroupDriverFromCRI`: Enables detection of the kubelet cgroup driver configuration option from the {{<glossary_tooltip term_id="cri" text="CRI">}}.
   You can use this feature gate on nodes with a kubelet that supports the feature gate and where there is a CRI container runtime that supports the `RuntimeConfig`